jerryryle/rogueportal/docs/index.md

 TODO: Explain

 ### Configure DNSmasq
 Next, you'll configure DNSmasq to handle DNS and DHCP for your access point.
-Begin editing the configuration file with this command:
+Open the configuration file with this command:
 ```bash
 sudo nano /etc/dnsmasq.conf
 ```